evermax/stargraph/README.md

 To get the project, just do `go get github.com/evermax/stargraph`

-You can also now use the lib part of the project to get the timestamps of the stars on a repository as a `[]int64`

-DISCLAIMER: this tool only take the current stars on the repository and place them on a graph where their are placed by order of apparences.
-That is why it will never provide you with a shrinking graph.

-It is still a funny way to see it the repo has a good growth.
-You just need to pay attention to the last star timestamp.

 The program will produce 3 files:

  - graph.png which contains the graph plotted with [gonum/plot](https://github.com/gonum/plot).
 It currently doesn't support date display so you will end up with Unix timestamp on the X-axis
  - canvasDB.json which contains graph data to be used with [CanvasJS](http://canvasjs.com)
  - jqplotDB.json which contains graph data to be used with [jqplot](http://www.jqplot.com)

+You can also now use the lib part of the project to get the timestamps of the stars on a repository as a `[]int64`

+## Disclaimer
+This tool only take the current stars on the repository and place them on a graph where their are placed by order of apparences.
+That is why it will never provide you with a shrinking graph.

+It is still a funny way to see it the repo has a good growth.
+You just need to pay attention to the last star timestamp.

+## Demo
+I made a proof of concept for this project on [Stargraph.co](http://stargraph.co).
+You can there provide a Github API token or log in with Github and try it!

+## BaSiProMo
 I want to make this project better during [GaSiProMo](https://codelympics.io/projects/3) by:

  - [ ] clean up the code